-In 2017 2018, AEC began discussions with the Riverside County Emergency Management Department to develop a program that will prepare our members for the threat of wildfire and other natural disasters, and community leaders were invited to participate in a fire safety collaboration process.
+In 2018, AEC began discussions with the Riverside County Emergency Management Department to develop a program that will prepare members for the threat of wildfire and other natural disasters, and community leaders were invited to participate in a fire safety collaboration process.
 This program includes public meetings in which information related to fire safety, disaster preparedness, and county resources is presented.
-AEC will also reach out to our other stakeholders representing local schools, water districts, Tribal Authorities, and fire departments - to develop a joint fire communication plan.
-During May 2019, staff met with the Ramona Tribe to discuss Wildfire Mitigation Plans and exchange information.
-As a result, AEC obtained a copy of the Ramona Band of Cahuilla Indian's Multi-Hazard Mitigation Plan.
-A copy of this plan is included in Appendix B. As our joint communication plan is developed, the AEC's Wildfire Mitigation Plan will be updated accordingly.
+AEC will also reach out to its other stakeholders representing local schools, water districts, Tribal authorities, and fire departments to develop a joint fire communication plan.
+In May 2019, staff met with the Ramona Tribe to discuss wildfire mitigation plans and exchange information.
+As a result, AEC obtained a copy of the Ramona Band of Cahuilla Indian's Multi-Page 39 of 44

+Hazard Mitigation Plan.
+As the joint communication plan is developed, AEC's WMP will be updated accordingly.